solliancenet/tech-immersion-data-ai/day2-exp3/README.md

 For now, let's explore how this bot is created and how LUIS is trained with the sets of utterances, intents, and entities as described.

-1. Open Windows Explorer and navigate to `C:\lab-files\bot`.
+1. Open Windows Explorer and navigate to `C:\lab-files\ai\3`.
 Double-click on **VirtualAssistant.sln** to open the solution in Visual Studio.
 If you are prompted by Visual Studio to log in, log in with your Azure credentials you are using for this lab.

     ![The VirtualAssistant.sln file is highlighted in Windows Explorer.](media/windows-explorer-solution.png "Windows Explorer")

     The Visual Studio solution contains the following:

     - **Skills** solution folder containing various skills projects that work with the Virtual Assistant.
-      - **AutomativeSkill** folder contains the Automotive skill you are deploying, as well as its test project.
+      - **AutomotiveSkill** folder contains the Automotive skill you are deploying, as well as its test project.
       - **CalendarSkill** folder contains the Calendar skill that enables the Virtual Assistant to help users manage their connected O365 calendar.
       - **EmailSkill** folder contains the Email skill that enables the Virtual Assistant to help users manage their connected email account.
       - **PointsOfInterestSkill** folder contains the Points of Interest skill that provides point of interest and navigation-related capabilities to the Virtual Assistant.
 It does this through integrations with [Azure Maps](https://azure.microsoft.com/en-us/services/azure-maps/) and [Foursquare](https://developer.foursquare.com/docs/api).